noclocks/frontend/docs/decisions/001-typescript.md

 TypeScript offers several advantages over JavaScript, including static typing, better code organization, and better tooling support.

+We are convinced that the experience offered by [TypeScript](https://www.typescriptlang.org/) will enhance your capabilities as a developer.

+- Through its enforcement of explicit data types, TypeScript delivers immediate feedback as you code.
+- This manifests either as useful autocomplete suggestions within your editor or as immediate error indications through red squiggly lines for attempts to utilize non-existent properties or incorrect data types.
+- Such features preemptively address errors that might otherwise emerge in later stages of debugging.
+- For both newcomers to web development and experienced professionals, the disciplined approach enforced by [TypeScript](https://www.typescriptlang.org/) promises a smoother and more predictable coding journey compared to using plain JavaScript.

 ## Consequences

 - Developers will need to learn TypeScript if they are not already familiar with it.